Try JustDone

 Essential Techniques for Writing an LOI

-• Research the Recipient: Tailor your letter to the specific company or institution to demonstrate your genuine interest.
+• Research the Recipient: Customize your letter to the company or organization to which you are applying to show your sincere interest.

 Drafting a Letter of Intent for Employment Opportunities